MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-windows-admin-center.md

 ## AKS-host cluster deployment fails at system checks with WinRM service error.

-Try applying remedies suggested in here [Manual troubleshooting](/azure-stack/hci/manage/troubleshoot-credssp#manual-troubleshooting).
+Try applying remedies suggested in the following article [Manual troubleshooting](/azure-stack/hci/manage/troubleshoot-credssp#manual-troubleshooting).

 ![Incorrect upgrade notification: Successfully installed AksHci PowerShell module version null.](media/known-issues-windows-admin-center/wac-known-issue-description-auto-generated.png)

-Sometimes user would see incorrect notification message as shown below.
-The upgrade operation is successful however the notification is misleading.
+You may would see the incorrect notification message.
+The upgrade operation is successful even if the notification is misleading.
+The message may look like:

 ![WAC update dashboard doesn't refresh after successful updates.](media/known-issues-windows-admin-center/wac-known-issue-incorrect-notification.png)

-After success upgrade, the WAC update dashboard still shows the previous version.
+After a success upgrade, the WAC update dashboard still shows the previous version.

 ![Networking field names inconsistent in WAC portal.](media/known-issues-windows-admin-center/wac-update-shows-previous-version.png)